geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 Yeah.

 **Geohot** [00:12:49]
-You know, we might be able to...
+You know, we might be able to..
 OpenCL supports Atomics.
-If OpenCL supports Atomics we could do basically the same trick we do in WEBGPU and then just not need that whole thing.
+If OpenCL supports Atomics we could do basically the same trick we do in WebGPU and then just not need that whole thing.

 **Chenyu** [00:13:16]
 OK, we will look into this.